toneflix/vue-component-pack/packages/vue-auth/docs/api.md

 - `options` (optional): Overrides the default authentication options.
 - `credentials` (optional): Additional data for fetching the user profile.

-- Returns: A Promise that resolves when the user is loaded from storage.
+**Returns**: A Promise that resolves when the user is loaded from storage.

 **Return Type**: